ronmaple/basic_auth/README.md

 5. redis or in memory cache TODO (rate limit)

 ## Setup

+### Requirements:
+1. Local installation of MongoDB or Docker
+2. Node `v20.7.0`, but `16 >=` will probably work the same for this purpose

+Step #1:
-1. If mongodb is already configured, run your own
+1. If mongodb is running locally, then it's good to go.
+2. Otherwise, this project was setup with Docker (I have a personal boilerplate that I re-used).
-2. Otherwise, this is dependent on docker `docker compose up -d`
+3. `docker compose up -d`
-3. You can view your tables on `localhost:8081`
+4. You can view your tables on `localhost:8081`

+### Decisions and tradeoffs

+1. Test-only endpoint `/auth/purge`
+- Risky in a real application, but this simplifies development for a demo-type app

+2. JWT Token issued only at login
+- We can do it at registration as well, but here, I only did it at login.
+The decision depends on the frontend implementation and overall security consideraitons of having multiple sources.